enoklearn/engineering/exercises/product-life-cycle/pmf-questionnaire.md

 <details>
   <summary>Is the company making more than it is spending? (cost-efficient growth)</summary>

   - If a company burns $2M to sell $1M in annual recurring revenue (ARR), it is more impressive than a company that spends $5M to sell $1M in ARR.
-The prior feels more like the market is pulling product out of the company, and the latter feels like the company is pushing the product into the market_
+The prior feels more like the market is pulling product out of the company, and the latter feels like the company is pushing the product into the market.
   - Is the sales team bringing in more revenue than their cost to put them in the field?
-If so, then you're getting near PMF_
+If so, then you're getting near PMF.
   - Is the lifetime value (LFV) of a customer more than the cost to acquire a customer (CAC)?
 If so, then you're likely at PMF.
-This points to there are enough customers out there, and you can efficiently bring them in, or there is enough virality/content out there to drive sustainable acquisitions._
+This points to there are enough customers out there, and you can efficiently bring them in, or there is enough virality/content out there to drive sustainable acquisitions.
 </details>

 <details>